Jane Fernandes

-Jane Fernandes (born Jane Frances Kelleher; August 21, 1956, in Worcester, Massachusetts) is a Deaf American educator and social justice advocate.
+Jane Fernandes (born August 21, 1956) is an American educator and social justice advocate.
 As of August 2021, Fernandes is the President of Antioch College in Yellow Springs, Ohio.
+She previously served as president of Guilford College from 2014 to 2021.

-In 2014, Fernandes became the first Deaf woman to lead an American college or university, serving at Guilford College through July 2021.
-She succeeded Kent Chabotar becoming the first woman to hold this position.
-Fernandes was formally inaugurated as the first female and the ninth president of Guilford College.
-In 1990, Jane Fernandes became the first Deaf woman to lead an American school designed for deaf, hard of hearing, blind, and deaf-blind students, serving at the Hawaii School for the Deaf and Blind in Honolulu until August 1995.
+In 1990, Fernandes became the first deaf woman to lead an American school designed for deaf, hard of hearing, blind, and deaf-blind students, serving at the Hawaii School for the Deaf and Blind in Honolulu until August 1995.

 Early life and education

-Fernandes was raised in Worcester and is the oldest child of Richard Paul and Mary Kathleen (née Cosgrove) Kelleher.
+Jane Frances Kelleher was born on August 21, 1956, in Worcester, Massachusetts.
+She is the oldest child of Richard Paul and Mary Kathleen (née Cosgrove) Kelleher.
 Her father was a lawyer and judge serving in Worcester, Barnstable, and Falmouth.
-Her mother was deaf and raised to speak, read, and write English, and was a trained golfer, following in her parents' footsteps.
-Fernandes, who was born deaf, was raised in the same way.
+Her mother was deaf and raised to speak, read, and write English; she was also a trained golfer, following in her parents' footsteps.
+Jane, who was born deaf, was raised in the same way.
 She attended Worcester public schools before any state or federal laws required accommodations for deafness.
 She received intensive hearing and speech instruction through a partnership between home and school.
-While attending graduate school, Fernandes learned American Sign Language (ASL) and become involved with the Deaf community.
+While attending graduate school, she learned American Sign Language (ASL) and became involved with the Deaf community.